 Coffee lovers know how hard it is to pass by their favorite shop without stopping in.
 However, poorer people will stick to making coffee at home because they want to save some cash.
 They don’t have the cash to spend on the simple luxury of buying a cup of joe instead of making it from scratch.

-Carpooling or Using Public Transit
+Rideshare or Public Transit in Emergencies

 Cutting Cable Services